radareorg/radare2-book/first_steps/overview.md

 ### rax2

-A minimalistic mathematical expression evaluator for the shell that is useful for making base conversions between floating point values, hexadecimal representations, hexpair strings to ASCII, octal to integer, etc. It also supports endianness settings and can be used as an interactive shell if no arguments are given.
+A minimalistic mathematical expression evaluator for the shell that is useful for making base conversions between floating point values, hexadecimal representations, hexpair strings to ASCII, octal to integer, and more.
+It also supports endianness settings and can be used as an interactive shell if no arguments are given.

 #### Examples